CLOUDWERX-DEV/DiffuGen/README.md

 ## 📄 License

-* This project is licensed under the MIT License - see the LICENSE file for details.
+* This project is licensed under the Apache License - see the LICENSE file for details.

 * All models are licensed under their respenctive distribution and are not in any way licensed or provided by CLOUDWERX.DEV